Michigan Adoption Forms

 Another significantly important step you can take before working on your petition is to understand the adoption laws of Michigan.
 Doing so would not only help you prepare your application, knowing what conditions apply on your type of application, but also make you ready for the legal process waiting for you once you have finally completed and submitted your petition in the courts.

-STEP PARENT ADOPTION IN MICHIGAN
+STEP PARENT ADOPTION FORMS IN MICHIGAN

 Step parent adoption in Michigan is encouraged by the courts for the obvious reason that this is one way of bringing order to the social system.
 The more, and stronger, the families in the state are the fewer problems the state has to deal with.
 The few conditions that you have to satisfy include getting consents from your spouse as the natural parent of the adoptee and the minor’s if they are 14 or over.
 Similarly, the adoptee has to live under your roof for at least six months before your petition for step parent adoption in Michigan is approved, but that might already have happened if your spouse has been living with you.